Best Sleeping Bag Review – Top 5 Coziest List for Nov. 2017 with Buying Guide

 The construction is impeccable, with extra insulation in the comfortable foot box, a quilted chest collar, a reversible double-pull zipper with snap fasteners, and an adjustable hood.
 The insulation is synthetic foil but it’s extremely effective and bounces back strongly.
 All of this makes for a heavy package – but an incredibly warm one that’s even machine-washable.

-You might not to want to hike long distances with the Tennier set on your back, and it’s expensive.
+You might not want to hike long distances with the Tennier set on your back, and it’s expensive.
 But if you have to brave sub-zero weather regularly there’s no better choice.

 Specs for the Tennier Industries US Military -30 Degree Mummy Modular Sleep System: